8 Reasons Why Your Internet is Slow (and How to Fix It)

 Step 7: Try a factory reset by pressing the reset button located on the back of your router.

 If none of these steps work, you may need to upgrade to a newer or more powerful router.
 Internet tech advances rather quickly, and if your router is more than a few years old, it might be time to get yourself something more modern.
 If you’re looking for router-buying guidance, we have recommendations for the best long-range routers, the best modem and router combos, and the best routers for Xfinity.

 Check for Wi-Fi dead zones

-Wi-Fi problems can stem from multiple things.
+Wi-Fi problems can stem from multiple factors.
 It could be your router’s range, a crowded frequency channel or band, or signal interference caused by physical obstructions and other electronics.

-You already know that your router should be placed in the middle of your home for the best coverage, so we’ll assume that you’ve already done that and pointed your antennas in the right direction.
+You already know that you should place your router at a central and elevated location for the best coverage, so we’ll assume that you’ve already done that and pointed your antennas in the right direction.

 Go to different areas of your house with a computer or smartphone and watch the Wi-Fi signal strength indicator.
 If you notice a lot of dead zones, you may need to move your router again (if they happen in areas where you normally need Wi-Fi) or invest in something to boost your Wi-Fi signal to that particular area.
 You can also make a Wi-Fi heatmap if you want to get more precise with it.

 If you have more than a couple of issues with Wi-Fi dead zones, we recommend upgrading to a mesh networking kit.
 They usually ship with at least two nodes—one that connects to your modem and another that communicates directly with the first unit—to create a ”blanket” of coverage.
 There’s no centralized point, and you can easily add more nodes to extend coverage.
 Moreover, devices seamlessly switch between nodes as you move about the home or office.